 Jewish Studies at Berkeley benefits from the generosity of alumni and friends, grants from foundations, and university resources.
-This support provides research and travel grants for faculty and students, graduate student fellowships, postdoctoral fellowships, and prizes recognizing outstanding work in the area of Jewish Studies.
+This support provides research and travel grants for faculty and students, graduate student fellowships, and prizes recognizing outstanding work in the area of Jewish Studies.

 GRANTS AND FELLOWSHIPS

 The Helen Diller Family Grants and Fellowships Program in Jewish and Israel Studies provides funding for research and teaching in Jewish Studies in the College of Letters and Science.
 Established in 2002 through gifts from the Helen and Sanford Diller Supporting Foundation of the Jewish Community Endowment Fund, the purpose of the Diller grants is to bring campus-wide attention to Jewish Studies and to stimulate interest in pursuing research and/or teaching in related areas.
 The Diller program provides funding for undergraduates, graduate students, and faculty.
 Stipends and awards are made for research, travel, fieldwork, innovative teaching, and curricular development in Jewish Studies.
 Recipients must demonstrate outstanding academic ability and promise in areas related to Jewish Studies.
 These funding opportunities are available to current UC Berkeley students, postdocs, faculty, and to visiting students and scholars from Israel.
 Calls for applications are sent out annually.
 For more information, please contact the Center for Jewish Studies at email@example.com.

 The Newhouse Grant

 The Newhouse Grant, generously funded by the Jewish Community Federation and Endowment Fund, supports the educational, research, and travel needs of Jewish Studies graduate students, and helps support Yiddish instruction.

 The William Ze’ev Brinner Graduate Student Fellowship